jandecaluwe/urubu/doc/manual/authoring.md

 This is nice for readability, but it all remains file based.

-Urubu extends this behavior by automatically resolving project-wide reference links.
-(See the chapter about [structure]).
+Urubu extends this behavior by automatically resolving [project-wide reference ids][structure#project-wide-reference-ids].
 In addition, you can add a fragment (e.g. #some-anchor) to the reference to link within a page.
 Since Urubu automatically adds slugified IDs to markdown headers, you can use those as targets.
-For instance, to link to this "Reference links" section of this page, you can use [authoring#reference-links][authoring#reference-links].
+For instance, to link to this "Reference links" section of this page, you can use [\[authoring#reference-links\]][authoring#reference-links].

 This feature is implemented as a Markdown extension.
 Note that it doesn't require a syntax change.
 It enables page linking similar to what is commonly